ksloan3/Final-Capstone/README.md

 # Final-Capstone
-COSC202 Capstone Project for Dr. Emerich
+COSC202 Capstone Project for Dr. Emrich

 This Program is a simple Snake and Ladders game.
 The board is a 5x5 board with three snakes and three ladders.